dgerosa/filltex/README.md

   - The `filltex` bash script put everything together to go from a `.tex` (and no `.bib`) into a `.pdf`.
   - I also provide TexShop engines for mac users

+Of course, all of this works if your citations are specified in the ADS or INSPIRE format, e.g. `\cite{2016PhRvL.116f1102A}`, `\cite{Abbott:2016blz}`.
+If you use your personal keys there's no way to get them from the databases.

 ## Installation

 Clone the reposotory and `cd` into your repo directory.
 Make the content of the `bin` directory executable